Day 1 Lima

 This afternoon we're going to visit a community centre in Ccaccaccollo to learn how the Planeterra weaving co-operative has impacted the village.
 Very few communities benefit from tourism and this centre helps maintain a traditional way of life, helping bring back weaving traditions whilst supporting small local communities.
 Today, more than 55 women are part of the association, constantly learning new methods, whilst also maintaining traditional ones.
 Women involved the project report that all of their children are now able to study at university, and they are the first generation to be completely literate in Spanish.
-Learn all about weaving and dyeing techniques used to create traditional garments and have the opportunity to purchase them.
+Learn all about weaving and dyeing techniques used to create traditional garments, and afterwards have the opportunity to purchase them.

-Day 6 Cuzco - Puno
+Day 6 Puno

-Day 7 Puno - Lake Titicaca
+Day 7 Lake Titicaca

 We've an early start today, as we make our way to the Uros Islands.
 Floating on Lake Titicaca, they have been constructed from the totora reed that grows around the edge of the lake.
 They are home to descendants of the region's native population, and we'll spend some time learning about their day-to-day life before setting sail for Amantani Island.